The Association of Clinical Scientists

 - The prime role of the ACS is to assess trainees as a preliminary to registration as a Clinical Scientist with the HCPC.

 - To promote, advance and encourage the study and practice of the application of science in the prevention, diagnosis and control of illness, disease and disability.

 - To establish, uphold and improve the standards of qualification, training, competence and conduct of Clinical Scientists in the United Kingdom.

 - To work with official bodies including Health & Care Professions Council (HCPC) on matters relating to the above.

 - To liaise with relevant professional bodies to set standards for training and training centres to include availability of appropriate resources, regular assessment, pastoral care and mechanisms for addressing students training issues.

-BIOMEDICAL SCIENTISTS - The ACS cannot provide career advice for Biomedical Scientists (see IBMS)
+BIOMEDICAL SCIENTISTS - The ACS cannot provide advice on careers and training in biomedical science (see IBMS)

 OVERSEAS ENQUIRY - Clinical Scientists fully trained qualified and previously working overseas should apply directly to the HCPC under its International Route and do not need to contact the ACS.

 CAREERS ENQUIRY - For advice on careers and training in clinical science please contact the appropriate ACS constituent member professional body, a list of which can be seen in the Professional Bodies page on this website.

 For more information on the ACS please contact: